 Another fine remote desktop controller at a low price.
 This software secures connections with 256-bit AES over cross platforms as Android and windows, allowing the users to browse through contents remotely and peacefully.
 Further, it secures the connections with 2FA and multiple verifications.
 While it doesn’t have much to blast about, Splashtop is considerable in this list as it’s cheaper for all users via; support teams, IT individuals, etc. You can start with a free trial of the premium software and continue if wanted.

 - Simple installation and configuration.

-- Complicated pricing makes harder to choose a plan.
+- Complicated pricing makes it harder to choose a plan.

-- The free version is limited only for local computers.
+- The free version is limited only to local computers.

 Price: Free and premium plans starting at $60/year.

 This platform justifies its name.
 Unlike TeamViewer or Anydesk, LogMeIn specializes in serving professional individuals rather than sharing screen services.
 While TeamViewer and Anydesk too serve individuals, LogMeIn makes it easy to work across devices by storing and sharing files.
 This makes it a prime pick for professionals who switch places and devices often.